-Electronic Filers
+Paper Filers Electronic Filers

-Paper and Electronic
+461: Paper Paper and Electronic

-Email only
+462: Email only Email only

-Electronic only
+496: Electronic only Electronic only

-Electronic only
+497: Electronic only Electronic only

 C. Form 461 - Committee Campaign Statement

 The Form 461 is used to report independent expenditures made to support or oppose California state and local candidates, officeholders, and ballot measures.
 If a committee makes contributions to state or local candidates or committees, they must also be disclosed.
 The report provides the public with information regarding the nature and interests of the person making the payments as well as a complete review of all independent expenditures made during the applicable reporting period.
 Independent expenditure committees terminate automatically at the end of each calendar year.